iotaledger/identity.rs/README.md

 ## Bindings

-Bindings of this [Rust](https://www.rust-lang.org/) library to other programming languages are a work in progress (see Roadmap below).
+[Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface) Bindings of this [Rust](https://www.rust-lang.org/) library to other programming languages are a work in progress (see Roadmap below).
 Currently available bindings are:

 * [Web Assembly](bindings/wasm/)